BA Arabic and Islamic Studies(No longer recruiting from 2023/24)

 Transferable (key) skills

-Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- qualities and transferable skills related to the subject area(s) studied, valuable for employment, eg be able to gather and process information from a variety of paper, audio-visual and electronic sources, be able to use IT effectively both as a means of communication and as an aid to learning;- skills necessary for the exercising of personal responsibility, research skills in library, time management;- the ability to appreciate their strengths and weaknesses as learners;- research skills in library, time management ie through work logs and diaries.
+Students will have had the opportunity to acquire, as defined in the modules specified for the programme.- qualities and transferable skills related to the subject area(s) studied, valuable for employment, eg be able to gather and analyse information from a variety of paper, audio-visual and electronic sources, be able to use IT effectively both as a means of communication and as an aid to learning;- skills necessary for the exercising of personal responsibility;- the ability to appreciate their strengths and weaknesses as learners;- decision making.

-Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:- demonstrating the knowledge and application of standard concepts, information and techniques relevant to Arabic and Islamic Studies;- work that covers a restricted area of the subject;- demonstrating emerging abilities, skills and competencies.
+Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:- demonstrating the knowledge and application of a good range of concepts, information and techniques relevant to the area of study;- work that is often descriptive in nature but drawing on a wide variety of material;- demonstrating basic professional competencies relevant to Arabic and Islamic Studies;- a general ability to evaluate and criticise received opinion.